samjenkins2001/Frenetix/cr_scenario_handler/README.md

 ## Getting Started
 These instructions should help you to install the scenario handler and use it for development and testing purposes.
+The full documentation can be built using doxygen in `doxygen/`.

 ### Requirements
 The software is  developed and tested on recent versions of Linux and OS X.